 Sleeping 16 in seven bedrooms, and accommodating a similar number around an elegant dining table, Orchard Farmhouse has bells and whistles right up to its oak-beamed ceilings.
 Behind its mullioned magnificence lie all manner of mod cons, designer touches and bags of style.

 Outside, the house has pinched two-and-a-half acres of rolling countryside, which it’s dressed in its party best.
-Lovely lawns are neatly ironed, shrub beds have been casually added, and there’s some nice accessorising with an orchard and kids’ adventure playground.
+Lovely lawns are neatly ironed, shrub beds have been casually added, and there’s some nice accessorising with an orchard and kids’ play area.
 Oh, and a hot tub.
 It’s all decidedly delicious.

 The grand sweep of the entrance gives way to gravel suitable for eight cars to park on with a satisfyingly rich crunch.
 There are two-and-a-half acres here of the English rural dream, with the bucolic silence pierced only by the call of wild birds and the rustling leaves in the breeze.

 Pour yourself a Pimm’s and play some cricket or croquet on the lawn.
 For winter games, there’s a football to find.
 Or just head out for a picnic.
-The meadow seems to roll forever; the ancient orchard is perfect for hide and seek; somewhere out there, there’s an adventure playground for the kids.
+The meadow seems to roll forever; the ancient orchard is perfect for hide and seek; somewhere out there, there’s a play area for the kids.

 Fire up the gas barbie and sizzle some steak, sit out under the stars with a long drink, lounge around in the hot tub.
 Time isn’t measured in hours and minutes here, but by the moments you spend with the people who matter.